PecanProject/betydb-data-access/API/beta_API.md

 ### Format of table listing requests

-A GET request may be sent to any of the paths listed on the /api/docs page (see above).
+A GET request may be sent to any of the paths listed on the `/api/docs` page (see above).
 (The path should be preceded by the HTTP protocol (http or https) and the hostname of course.)
-The only required parameter is "key" which is the user's API key.[^1] (To view your API key, log in to the BETYdb Web interface, go to the users list page, and look in the Apikey column.)
+The only _required_ parameter is _key_ which is the user's API key.[^apikey_details] (To view your API key, log in to the BETYdb Web interface, go to the users list page, and look in the _Apikey_ column.)

 ###### Example

-To get all[^2] of the trait information from the traits table on the betydb.org site using `curl`, do
+To get all[^default_limit] of the trait information from the traits table on the betydb.org site using `curl`, do

 ```bash
 curl "https://www.betydb.org/api/beta/traits?key=<your api key>"
 ```